JoseArtur/Ai-Personal-Assistant/README.md

 ## State Manager Structure

-We have two folders as explained bellow. <br/>
+It have two folders as explained bellow. <br/>
 The main idea is to create a folder for each state manager we need in the stores folder.
 For example, if we add a state manager to control the login, we can add a folder called login.

 ### Directories